Honey locust: Elegantissima

+Emerald Kascade

 This cultivar has a weeping form, with branches that cascade downward.
 Because it does not produce a leader it must be grafted onto a standard, an upright section of trunk, or be staked.
 It is reported to be both thornless and fruitless.
 The leaves are dark green in the summer and bright yellow in the autumn.
 It was introduced to the horticultural trade by the Duncan & Davies nursery in New Zealand in 1992.
 It is hardy to USDA zone 3.
 It is alternatively spelled 'Emerald Cascade' by some sources.